Mendocino County Today: Monday, Nov. 20, 2017

 Work included in the sale can be solarprints, etchings, dry-points, engravings, aquatints, monoprints, monotypes, wood & lino cuts, letterpress prints, broadsides, cards, etc. - in general, print techniques that Noyo Printworks’ facilities support.

 Work to be hung on the wall must be framed and ready to hang.
 These need to be small-ish in order to showcase as many examples as possible for the limited wall space.
-Other work will be shown in print bins and/or on a table- top.
+Other work will be shown in print bins and/or on a table-top.
 These prints must be either matted or mounted on backing boards and covered with clear protective plastic sleeves suitable for handling.
 Clear plastic sleeves can be ordered from www.ClearBags.com in a wide variety of sizes with self-stick folding closures or perhaps locally at Racines.
 We are looking into purchasing a card rack for letterpress and lino/woodcut greeting cards.

 Pricing: Each art work must be clearly labeled with artist’s name, contact information, date, medium, and price that includes a 20% commission for Noyo Print Works.